How to Sign Up for GED Test: Quick and Easy Steps

 Where do I find GED testing centers near me?

-You can find GED testing centers by logging into your GED account.
+Finding GED testing centers is simple—just log into your GED account.

-The website will show you nearby test centers based on your location.
+The website will show you nearby testing locations based on where you are.

 How can I schedule my GED test?

-Just log into your GED account online and choose a test date and location.
+It’s a breeze!
+Just log into your GED account online and select a test date and location.

-You can pick which subjects you want to take.
+You can choose which subjects you want to tackle.

 Can I take the GED test online?

-You need a computer with a webcam and must meet some tech requirements.
+Just make sure you have a computer with a webcam and meet some tech requirements.

 What are the costs associated with the GED test?